Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

 ![](images/fm-net-compilation.png)

-this function recursively walks through a term, creating nodes and "temporary variables" (`x_b`) in the process.
+This function recursively walks through a term, creating nodes and "temporary variables" (`x_b`) in the process.
 It also keeps track of the number of boxes it passed through, `b`.
 For example, on the lambda (`{x}f`) case, the procedure creates a `CON` node with a label `0`, creates a "temporary variable" `x_b` on the `aux0` port, recurses towards the body of the function, `f` on the `aux1` port, and then returns the `main` port (because there is a black ball on it).
 Notice that there isn't a case for `VAR`.
 That's what those "temporary variables" are for.
 On the `VAR` case, two things can happen:

 1. If the corresponding "temporary variable" `x_b` was never used, simply return a pointer to it.